David-Haim/concurrencpp/README.md

 		argumet_types&& ... arguments);

 	/*
-		Creates a new one shot timer where *this is associated timer_queue */
+		Creates a new one shot timer where *this is associated timer_queue.
+		Throws std::invalid_argument if executor is null.
+		Throws errors::timer_queue_shutdown if shutdown had been called before.
+	*/
 	template<class callable_type>
 	timer make_one_shot_timer(